umccr/TCGA-data-prep/TCGAbiolinks_transcriptome_profiling_data.md

 ```

 >For instance, that may be the case when [biomaRt](https://bioconductor.org/packages/release/bioc/html/biomaRt.html) is updated and significant changes are introduced to *Ensembl BioMart* database (see [this GitHub post](https://github.com/BioinformaticsFMRP/TCGAbiolinks/issues/250)).

+* Make sure that R version >= 3.3 is installed.
+For older versions the *TCGAbiolinks* uses different functions starting with "TCGA" rather than "GDC" since the data were moved from DCC server to NCI Genomic Data Commons (GDC).

 ## Arguments